Last updated on May 7, 2024

 The Swiss smiths worked in partnership with the French Huguenot watchmakers.
 Together, they reinvented the watchmaking process and a new industry was born.
 By merging their skills they were able to combine aesthetics and precision.
 The restrictions were finally relaxed in Geneva in the late 16th century.
 Before the change in the rules, watchmaking in Switzerland had a reputation for being refined, skilled, and high-quality.
 When the laws were relaxed, watch designs became even more elaborate and luxurious.

 Daniel Jeanrichard, (1665 – 1741), the goldsmith, revolutionised the watchmaking industry in the Jura mountains, Switzerland.
 He introduced the division of labour to the industry, a system known as établissage.
 JeanRichard taught the local Jura farmers to make individual watch components.
 Each farmer was a specialist in producing a single part, for example, a mainspring.
 Their skillsets and tools were limited to the single component they specialised in.
 However, this meant they could produce high volumes of components with consistent standards.
-The components would be collected with the final assembly by master watchmakers.
+The components would be collected with the final assembly completed by master watchmakers.
 The Jura farmers turned quickly to watchmaking, which provided a welcome additional income during the long, cold winters.

 Dominance